Universal health coverage to revolutionalize healthcare system: PM

 He said it was unfortunate that elite class was proceeding abroad for treatment while poor continued to suffer due to lack of financial resources to get quality treatment at private hospitals, adding Sehat Insaf Cards had given the confidence to poor to get free quality treatment up to Rs one million in case diagnosed with fatal ailments.

-Prime Minister Imran Khan said directives had been issued for provision of lands for private hospitals on reasonable prices, enabling them to expand healthcare facilities to people at their doorsteps.
+Prime Minister Imran Khan said directives had been issued for provision of lands for private hospitals on reasonable rates, enabling them to expand healthcare facilities to people at their doorsteps.

+Referring to misconceptions of health workers at PIMS Hospital Islamabad, he said health reforms were not meant for privatization of the government hospitals in any manner but were solely aimed at improving their performance.

+He said the objective of health reforms was to operate government hospitals in line with reputable private hospitals which had reward and punishment adding no institution would succeed unless it opted for this system.